syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-upgrading-caph.md

 Great, cluster-API was upgraded.

+{% callout %}

-NOTE: If you want to update only one components or update components one by one then there are flags for that under `clusterctl upgrade apply` subcommand like `--bootstrap`, `--control-plane` and `--core`.
+If you want to update only one components or update components one by one then there are flags for that under `clusterctl upgrade apply` subcommand like `--bootstrap`, `--control-plane` and `--core`.

+{% /callout %}

 ## Upgrade CAPH